Babylonian Clay Tablets

 ** Note to Researchers: If the scans provided of the tablets are not adequate for your study, or if you note problems in orientation of the tablets or with the translations, please contact us at email@example.com We will try to fix any mistakes.

-This page was created by Amy King and Deborah Davis of the VSU Archives, with assistance and inspiration from Dr. Melanie Byrd of the VSU History Department.
+The content of this website was created by Amy King and Deborah Davis of the VSU Archives, with assistance and inspiration from Dr. Melanie Byrd of the VSU History Department in 2000.
+The website was redesigned, December 2013, by Dallas A. Suttles of the VSU Archives.
 Partial support for this project came from the Georgia Historical Records Advisory Board, The Georgia Archives, Office of the Secretary of State.
-All images that are part of this online exhibit belong to the VSU Archives except for the two pictures of Edgar Banks from the header above.
-They were taken from the website of http://www.worldandi.com/Public/2000/August/indy.html from an article by Ewa Wasilewska, who is working on a biography of Edgar J. Banks.
+All images that are part of this online exhibit belong to the VSU Archives except for the picture of Edgar Banks.
+They were taken from the website of the Biblical Archaelogy Society website.
 [See Note to Researchers Above**]